alekmia/Ktor-Server-WordStat/README.md

 # Service for collecting statistics

-Service counts amount of words in fiels and saves the information.
+Service counts the amount of words in files and saves the information.

 * **Ktor** was used for implementing the server
 * **kotlinx.serialization** was used for serialization